JefGrailet/treenet/v3/Architect/README.md

 * **April 14, 2017:** update to version v3.2.
 It essentially aligns *Architect* with the lattest changes (in alias resolution and route treatment) implemented in *Arborist* v3.2 and makes some minor changes to the parsing utilities to comply with them.
 It also times its different algorithmic steps.

 * **August 30, 2017:** upgrade of *Architect*, now in version v3.3.
 This new version essentially takes account of the changes brought to *Arborist* v3.3 to aggregate IP interfaces in the same manner in the multi-label nodes of the network tree.
 It also takes account of the new aggregation process for the graph transformations.

+* **November 10, 2017:** alias resolution has been relaxed with respect to ICMP timestamp request: it is no longer used as a criterion to consider two fingerprints as not similar.

 ## Disclaimer